Home

 This is all a matter of opinion based on where you're from.
 People from warmer climates might think cool is cold and hot is warm.
 Those that hail from cold climates might think cool is warm and hot is even hotter than we think.
 That's why it's important to know what to bring to Lake Winnipesaukee.

-The winter months bring the cold, snowy weather.
+The winter months in New Hampshire bring the cold, snowy weather.
 Lake Winnipesaukee is still a great place to visit in the winter because of all the outdoor activities such as skiing, ice skating, snowmobiling and more.

 Spring is a time for rejuvenating and it's a good time to get a head start on the summer season.
 Early spring tends to be colder than late spring.
-The cold nights and day time temperatures in the 40s is great weather for maple sugaring.
+The cold nights and day time temperatures in the 40s is great weather for maple sugaring in New Hampshire.
 Late spring can take on the characteristics of summer and then switch back to cooler weather in no time.

-You can enjoy all of the seasons and face the unpredictable weather in the Lake Winnipesaukee area by being prepared.
+You can enjoy all of the seasons and face the unpredictable weather in the Lake Winnipesaukee area of New Hampshire by being prepared.
 As they say in New England, "Wait a minute, the weather will change."
-Before coming, check my weather page.
+Before coming, check my New Hampshire weather page.
 This will help with what to bring overall.

 In the spring and fall it's best to bring both warm and cool weather clothes to the Lake Winnipesaukee area.
 If you dress in layers, you'll be able to peel off clothing as the temperatures climb or you can add a jacket if it gets cool.